aerospike/aerospike-client-c/cl_c/doc/source/api/lua/Aerospike.rst

 Functions
 ---------

-..  function:: aerospike:create(r)
+..  function:: aerospike:create(Record r)

     Create a new record in the database.

-..  function:: aerospike:update(r)
+..  function:: aerospike:update(Record r)

     Update an existing record in the database.

-..  function:: aerospike:exists(r)
+..  function:: aerospike:exists(Record r)

     Checks for the existance of a record in the database.

-..  function:: aerospike:remove(r)
+..  function:: aerospike:remove(Record r)

     Remove an existing record from the database.